-Building upon the momentum generated in previous years in regenerating key areas within the Borough, the Council is committed to use its asset base to deliver the following key strategic priorities.
-As part of that process it will seek to align funding opportunities to those initiatives, including the allocation of specific land sites and land receipts to support the following aspects of the Framework for Change 2020;
+Building upon the momentum generated in previous years in regenerating key areas within the Borough, the Council is committed to use its asset base to deliver its strategic priorities.
+As part of that process, it will seek to align funding opportunities to those initiatives, including the allocation of specific land sites and land receipts to support its transformation programme and service planning.